Nuestra Belleza México 2006

-The 13th Nuestra Belleza México pageant, was held at the Espacio Cultural Metropolitano of Tampico, Tamaulipas, Mexico on September 2, 2006.
+Nuestra Belleza México 2006, the 13th Nuestra Belleza México beauty pageant, was held at the Espacio Cultural Metropolitano of Tampico, Tamaulipas, Mexico on September 2, 2006.
 Thirty contestants of the Mexican Republic competed for the national title, which was won by Rosa Maria Ojeda from Sinaloa, who later competed in Miss Universe 2007 in Mexico where she was a Semifinalist in the Top 10.
 Ojeda was crowned by outgoing Nuestra Belleza México titleholder Priscila Perales.
 She was the second Sinaloan to win this title.

 The Nuestra Belleza Mundo México title was won by Carolina Morán from Colima, who later competed in Miss World 2007 in China where she was the 2nd Runner-up.
 Morán was crowned by Nuestra Belleza Mundo México 2004 Dafne Molina.
 She is the only Coliman and fourth winner of foreign descent (her grandfather is Chinese) to win this Title.

 The Recognition "Corona al Mérito 2006" was for Dafne Molina, Nuestra Belleza Mundo México 2004, 1st Runner-up in Miss World 2005 and International Top Model.